Northern Illinois University

 * practical tuning strategies for injection & extraction systems.

-(to be provided by the USPAS) "Handbook of Accelerator Physics and Engineering" (Third Printing) by Alexander Chao and Maury Tigner, World Scientific (1999).
+(to be provided by the USPAS) "Handbook of Accelerator Physics and Engineering" (second edition) by Alexander Chao and Maury Tigner, World Scientific (2013).
 Students are also encouraged to bring along their favorite accelerator physics and technology books.

 Students will be evaluated based on performance as follows: final exam (30% of final grade), and homework assignments (70% of final grade).